synpixel/lune-sonar/README.md

 The [Thumbnails API](https://thumbnails.roblox.com/docs/index.html) has a `/v1/batch` endpoint which "returns a list of thumbnails with varying types and sizes".

-Here's how a standard request body looks like:
+Let's make a quick request.

 ```json
 [